deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Joe!
+I like the CodeSchool Electives!